JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 * security, privacy, compliance, and trust (25-30%)
 * Azure pricing and support (20-25%).

 For each major area, the exam will cover different skills.
-Also, the Skills measured is updated constantly, so the coverage of the exam might be slightly different.
+Also, the skills measured is updated constantly, so the coverage of the exam might be slightly different.
 You may visit [here](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900#certification-exams "AZ-900 Detail") for more information.

 ## Personal Background
 I didn't have solid experience in Azure Administration/Development experience, but I worked on Some Saas Administration (e.g. SharePoint, Power App and Power Automate) before.
 Hence, I have some fundamental knowledge on computing service.
 If you want to know more, you may visit my LinkedIn and Blog, links are at the bottom of this article.

-Therefore, you may skip some of the materials below if you have already know the basics of Azure.
+Therefore, you may skip some of the materials below if you have already known the basics of Azure.
 You may also test your familiarity with exercises below, then you focus on areas you are less familiar with.

 ## My exam experience on AZ-900
 AZ-900 is slightly more difficult than I expected.